tdreid/HarperDB_Studio/README.md

  * default_host - Default host used to connect to HarperDB on the login screen
  * default_port - Default port used to connect to HarperDB on the login screen
  * http_port - Port that HarperDB studio will run on

+ To add the package dependencies execute the command `npm install`

 ## Run
 Launching the HarperDB studio is easy execute the command `node app.js`